© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen Cerrig-calch, cairn on NW side of is a scheduled monument protected by Cadw under reference BR304.
 View the official record →

-Pen Cerrig-calch is a Neolithic or Bronze Age round cairn situated on the northwestern side of Pen Cerrig-calch hill in Breconshire, Wales.
+Pen Cerrig-calch is a round cairn located on the north-west side of a hill in Breconshire, Wales, dating to the Prehistoric period.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR304.

 Pen Cerrig-calch, cairn on NW side of dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen Cerrig-calch, cairn on NW side of is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR304.